wmrmrx/icpc-notebook/pdf-generator/main.typ

 If we delete one row and one column from the matrix, the determinant of the resulting $(n-1)$-by-$(n-1)$ matrix will be equal to the number of distinct spanning trees.

+== Kőnig's theorem

+To find a vertex cover equal to the maximum matching of a $(A, B)$-bipartite graph, let $U$ be the set of unmatched vertices in $A$, and let $Z$ be the set of vertices that are either in $U$ or are connected to $U$ by alternating paths (paths that alternate between edges that are in the matching and edges that are not in the matching).
+Then the vertex cover is

+$ K = (A backslash Z) union (B sect Z)  $

 = Code

 // Script will be used to insert code here